How Do You Kill Dust Mites For Good

 4. Use Steam Cleaners

 Let’s face it.
 Sometimes we have lazy days where we don’t feel like removing the bed sheets, pillowcases, and dozen other items on a weekly basis to wash.
-In that case, investing in a steam cleaner can be a great option.
+In that case, investing in a portable steam cleaner can be a great option.

 In fact, the temperature of a steam cleaner easily reaches 100 degrees Celcius, way above what a washing machine is capable of.
 You’ll be getting rid of other bacterias and fungi at this temperature besides dust mites.